jaredhoberock/thrust-workshop/fun_with_points/README.md

       }
     }

 It's basically a __sequential__ `for` loop that calls `rand` a bunch of times.
 That means that each iteration of this loop gets executed one at a time, in order.
-Not very parallel.

 To make matters worse, we know that the reason you get a different number each time you call `rand` is because there's some secret __implicit shared state__ inside that gets updated with each call.
-If we called `rand` a bunch of times in parallel all at once, they might run into each other!
+That means each iteration of our `loop` __depends__ on the previous.

-We'll need to __rethink our algorithm__ if we want to parallelize this operation.
+To parallelize this operation, we'll need to __rethink our algorithm__ to come up with a computation we can perform __independently__ of anything else going on.
+We'd best avoid state.

 Besides the stateful method used by `rand`, [it turns out](http://www.deshawresearch.com/resources_random123.html) another reasonable way to generate pseudorandom numbers is with a stateless integer hash, like this one right here: